myrrlyn/oeuvre/conjecture-codes-malacath.md

 - Death in combat is glory

-  Much like the Nords, the Orcs have a warrior culture and it is shown (through *Skyrim’s* Old Orc) that they would rather die fighting than in bed.
+  Much like the Nords, the Orcs have a warrior culture and it is shown (through _Skyrim_’s Old Orc) that they would rather die fighting than in bed.
 Malacath prizes fighters, and would rather one of his own lose a fight than die without fighting.